valenvivaldi/friendlyAgents/README.md

 npm run dev
 ```

 Open http://localhost:5173.
-The app connects to `ntfy.sh/friendlyAgents` by default.
+The app connects to the default topic `friendlyAgents`.
 Click the gear icon to change the topic.

 ### 3. Use Claude Code normally